Inland Glaucoma Center

 2. Eye Drops

-Medicated drops are usually the first line of treatment.
-They work by either reducing fluid production or improving drainage.
+Medicated drops are typically the first line of glaucoma treatment, particularly for managing eye pressure in conditions like open-angle glaucoma.
+These treatments function by either reducing fluid production or enhancing drainage.
 Common types include prostaglandin analogs, beta blockers, alpha agonists, and carbonic anhydrase inhibitors.

 3. Oral Medications

-Oral medications for glaucoma are typically used when eye drops and laser treatments are not sufficient to control intraocular pressure (IOP).
-They are systemic drugs that lower eye pressure by reducing the production of aqueous humor (the fluid inside the eye).
+Oral medications for glaucoma treatment are typically utilized when eye drops and laser therapies fail to adequately control intraocular pressure (IOP).
+These systemic drugs play a crucial role in eye pressure management by reducing the production of aqueous humor, the fluid found inside the eye.

 Common oral CAIs include:

-• Acetazolamide (Diamox) – The most widely used oral medication for glaucoma; available in regular and extended-release forms.
+Acetazolamide (Diamox) – The most widely used oral medication for glaucoma, available in both regular and extended-release forms.

-• Methazolamide (Neptazane) – Similar mechanism but generally better tolerated with fewer side effects.
+Methazolamide (Neptazane) – This drug operates on a similar mechanism but is generally better tolerated, resulting in fewer side effects.

 4. Minimally Invasive Glaucoma Surgery (MIGS)

-MIGS procedures—such as the iStent, Hydrus Microstent, or OMNI canaloplasty—enhance natural drainage pathways with minimal tissue disruption.
-These are often performed during cataract surgery for added benefit.
+MIGS procedures—such as the iStent, Hydrus Microstent, or OMNI canaloplasty—are effective for eye pressure management and enhance natural drainage pathways with minimal tissue disruption.
+These glaucoma treatment options are often performed during cataract surgery, providing added benefits for patients with open-angle glaucoma.

 5. Conventional Glaucoma Surgery